gomorpheus/morpheus-docs/administration/settings/settings.rst

   For PXE-Boot your appliance needs to be routable directly with minimal NAT masquerading.
 This allows one to override the default appliance url endpoint for use by the PXE Server.
 If this is unset, the default appliance url will be used instead.
 API Allowed Origins
   Specifies which origins are allowed to access the |morpheus| API.
+Cloud Sync Interval
+  Data from integrated clouds is synced to |morpheus| at an interval equal to the number of seconds entered.
+The default value is 300 seconds (equal to five minutes).
+It's important to note that changing this value can have adverse effects on performance, especially in environments with very large numbers of Clouds.
 Enable SSL Verification of Agent (Communications) Enabling SSL Verification of Agent Communications requires a valid Certificate be installed on the Appliance.
 Disable SSH Password Authentication